 Louis the Debonaire immediately rebuilt Solignac, which became a "very strong stronghold".

 The cathedral of Limoges gave them their relics of saint Martial, because Limoges was besieged by Normans in 848.
 But Solignac was besieged too!
 The Normans came and plundered it, destroying all the buildings... except the church!

 You know what?
 Our church had a guardian angel!
-Because during the war of Religion, only the church, one more time, escaped from the Protestants damages!
+Because during wars of Religion, only the church, one more time, escaped from Protestants damages!
 The abbey was sold during the French Revolution and became a porcelain factory until 1930.